Dulanga Jayawardena

 Lit Pak — Designing a Safer, Smarter Backpack for Nighttime Visibility

-The LitPak project was born from one simple but critical problem: pedestrians are extremely vulnerable at night.
+Pedestrians are extremely vulnerable at night.
 Over 75% of pedestrian fatalities happen after dark, largely due to poor visibility.
-Existing safety gear (reflective vests, belts, or neon clothing) often go unused because they’re inconvenient, unfashionable, or not designed for daily wear.
+Existing safety gear — reflective vests, belts, neon clothing — often goes unused because it's inconvenient, unfashionable, or not designed for daily wear.

-Our goal was to design a product people actually want to wear — one that blends safety, fashion, convenience, and everyday functionality.
+We set out to design a product people actually want to wear.
+Something that blends safety, fashion, convenience, and everyday functionality.
 We chose the most universally worn item for students and commuters: the backpack.

 The Problem